herumi/mcl/api.md

 size_t T::getLittleEndian(uint8_t *buf, size_t maxBufSize) const
 ```

-- write `x` to `buf` as little endian
+- write `x` to `buf` in little-endian format
-- return the written size if sucess else 0
+- return the written size on success, otherwise 0
 - NOTE: `buf[0] = 0` and return 1 if `x` is zero.

 ### Serialization